tbogdala/lantern/README.md

 ![SDXL turbo sample image showing a husky dog as an astronaut](https://github.com/tbogdala/lantern/blob/c2c7ad629f3765464a3ad22bdb2205bbb4f57896/assets/SDXLTurboSample512.png)

 On a MacBook Air M3 with 24 GB of memory, it takes about ~7.2s to iterate over the three steps and another 9.1s to decode the image in the VAE.
+On a Windows desktop with a 4090, it takes about 350ms to iterate over the three steps and another 0.2s to decode the image in the VAE.

 If you want to see what Stable Diffusion 1.5 looked like stock, you can send the same prompt but give more `--steps` (30-50) and change the `--cfg` to something other than zero (~7.5).